Student Complaint Policy

 EXCEPTION TO POLICY

 This Policy is not applicable to situations that are governed by other policies, for example, grade appeals and complaints of sexual harassment.
-Complaints of sexual harrassment is governed by the Title IX policy.
+Complaints of sexual harassment is governed by the Title IX policy.
 Other examples of exceptions to the complaint Policy include, but are not limited to, race discrimination, Code of Conduct violations, and ADA Reasonable Accommodations requests and complaints.

-PHASE ONE: ATTEMPT TO RESOLVE THE MATTER THROUGH INFORMAL RESOLUTION
+ATTEMPT TO RESOLVE THE MATTER THROUGH INFORMAL RESOLUTION

-Direct Discussion: Students wishing to grieve an alleged violation of the College’s policies should first attempt to resolve the matter through informal resolution.
+Direct Discussion: Students wishing to grieve an alleged violation of the University's policies should first attempt to resolve the matter through informal resolution.
 In order to do so, the student should first contact the person responsible for the matter being grieved (the respondent) and attempt to resolve the complaint informally, within thirty (30) days of any occurrence giving rise to the complaint or the time they could reasonably have learned of such occurrence.

 Advisement: Students uncertain about how to proceed may consult the Office of Institutional Compliance who shall identify the Ombudsman.